msmanek/getting-a-gig-pm-edition/README.md

-### New Grad:

-- [Yahoo APM](https://careers.yahoo.com/us/students/content/1729) - one of the first associate product manager programs...
-- [Facebook RPM](http://fbrpms.com/) - This is a rotational program that spans 18 months, where you get the opportunity to spend 6 months as a product manager in various functional areas in Facebook.
-- [Google APM](https://www.google.com/about/careers/jobs#!t=jo&jid=/google/associate-product-manager-university-1600-amphitheatre-pkwy-mountain-view-ca-1029330389&) - Google's version of a rotational product management program started by Marissa Meyer.
-[This Quora post has a bunch of info on it.](https://www.quora.com/What-is-Googles-APM-program)
-- [Twitter APM](http://www.twitterapm.com/) - This is a two year program where you go through two rotations.
-- [Zynga RPM](https://www.zynga.com/careers/positions/new-grad-full-time-rotational-product-manager-ur-2017) - apparently Zynga does the whole PM rotation thing too...
-- Microsoft Program Managers - Microsoft tends to hire PM's right out of college, meaning that you straight away become a fully fledged PM.
-- Uber APM - apparently Uber hires Associate Product Managers out of school too....

 # Your Attitude

 When you're internship/job hunting, it's very easy to feel down if you don't hear back from companies, an interview goes poorly, or you start comparing yourself to people.
 It's a tough field we're going into.